 What is credit?

-If you are in college, it is about time that you took complete responsibility over your finances, and most especially money management.
+If you are in college, it is about time that you took complete responsibility for your finances, and most especially money management.
 You must start setting yourself up for a stable financial future, and this is where credit comes in.

 You should be extremely interested in credit.